top of page

 Implementation Activities

-As part of the execution phase, we supported the client with:
+During the execution phase, we assisted the client with several important tasks, including:

-• Provisioning new CoE environments and installing the Microsoft CoE Starter Kit
+• Provisioning new CoE environments and deploying the Microsoft CoE Starter Kit.

-• Training the newly formed CoE team to manage and support platform growth
+• Training the newly formed CoE team to effectively manage and support platform growth.

-• Designing a Maker onboarding process to ensure consistent app development standards
+• Designing a Maker onboarding process to guarantee consistent app development standards.

-These activities were all aligned with Microsoft's Power Platform adoption framework and supported by tools from the Microsoft CoE Starter Kit and Power Platform admin center.
+These activities were aligned with Microsoft's Power Platform adoption framework and bolstered by tools from the Microsoft CoE Starter Kit and Power Platform admin center.

 Screenshot of CoE Starter Kit Power BI dashboard.
 Displays app stats, top environments, app makers, and their cities on a world map.
 Predominantly gray.